How does Rest Less make money

 7. Portugal

-Coming in as the seventh safest country, Portugal consistently ranks among the best countries for retirement (third highest in 2025).
+Coming in as the seventh-safest country, Portugal consistently ranks among the best countries for retirement (third-highest in 2026).

-Unlike Iceland and New Zealand, Portugal’s police are armed – but an increased police presence has led to a decline in the crime rate.
+Unlike Iceland and New Zealand, Portugal’s police are armed, but an increased police presence has led to lower crime rates.

 You can listen to fado music performances in the terracotta-roofed capital, Lisbon, and stroll through the pretty streets of Porto.
 And, for lovers of the great outdoors, why not drive the scenic ‘Portuguese Route 66’ to Faro, or island-hop in the Azores?